Man convicted of murder for 2020 East Austin apartment death

 The 2020 incident happened after 10 p.m. at the Springdale Estates apartments on Springdale Road near Airport Boulevard.
 Police said officers received several 911 calls about a possible shooting or stabbing.

-Officers arriving on the scene found Allen on the ground in the parking lot.
+Officers who arrived at the scene found Allen on the ground in the parking lot.
 They tried to perform CPR, but he did not survive.

 Police said they believe the two men got into some sort of altercation.
 Garner was arrested the following morning in Manor and booked into the Travis County Jail.